 If you don't have time, you can skip this end of the trip, but you'd be missing some fabulous scenery on the train ride from Prague to Nuremberg.
 And Nuremberg is a very interesting little city in itself.

 You could go with a Eurail Global Pass.
 You could also buy the European East Pass, which covers 5 rail days in Austria and the Czech Republic and purchase point-to-point tickets for the Venice and Nuremberg legs.

 Extending the Itinerary

 From Nuremberg, you could easily take the train down to Munich, or even to Neuschwanstein.
-See our Interactive Germany Map for more.
-This could make the itinerary a pretty easy loop, ending up back at Venice.
-From Venice, you can easily get to Ferrara, or even Bologna.
+This could make the itinerary a pretty easy loop, ending up back in Venice.
+From Venice, you can get to Ferrara or even Bologna.